AtheerAlzhrani/AtheerAlzhrani/README.md

-## Hi there 👋
+# Hi there 👋

-My name is Atheer Alzahrani.
-I am a recent graduate from **Al-Baha University**, holding a Bachelor's degree in **Computer Information Systems** with a GPA of **3.75**.
-I am passionate about data analysis and eager to leverage advanced statistical and machine learning techniques to tackle complex business challenges.

-## Education & Training

-- **T5 Data Science & AI Bootcamp** (SDAIA)
-  - Completed a rigorous 12-week program focusing on:
-    - Python
-    - SQL
-    - Machine Learning
-    - Deep Learning
-    - Generative AI
-markdown
-Copy code
 # Welcome to My GitHub Profile!

-I am a recent graduate from **Al-Baha University**, holding a Bachelor's degree in **Computer Information Systems** with a GPA of **3.75**.
+My name is Atheer Alzahrani.I am a recent graduate from **Al-Baha University**, holding a Bachelor's degree in **Computer Information Systems** with a GPA of **3.75**.
 I am passionate about data analysis and eager to leverage advanced statistical and machine learning techniques to tackle complex business challenges.

 ## Education & Training